GeoSurge/teachosm/collections/_projects/teachosm-for-high-school-3.md

   to the OSM project.
 In this module, students will be fully prepared to contribute to the OSM project.
 Students will familiarize themselves with these mapping-ready resources and answer open-ended questions on important points of the three resources.
-author:
-  name: TeachOSM Contributors
+author: TeachOSM Contributors
 thumbnail: teachosm-for-high-school-3.png
+filename: teachosm-for-high-school-3.pdf
-type: 0
+type: desktop
-audience: 3
+audience: university
-difficulty: 0
+difficulty: beginner
-preparation-time: 1
-project-time: 2
+preparation_time: one_hour
+project_time: two_to_four_hours
-project: ''
+group: ''
 layout: project
 url: teachosm-for-high-school-3
 tags: